Spanish numbers 1-100: quick guide with pronunciation

 • From 31 on, it gets easier: we just say literally 'thirty and one', 'thirty and two', etc. and same thing after 40, 50, etc: Treinta y uno, treinta y dos, cuarenta y uno, cuarenta y dos, etc.

-Here's a video of Dan pronouncing all of them (using both central/northern Spanish and southern Spanish/Latin American pronunciation:
+Here's a video in which I'm pronouncing all of them (using both central/northern Spanish and southern Spanish/Latin American pronunciation:

 Recommended Articles